Shenandoah National Park

 (A note on the images: Ironically, in the digital age, there are only four photos from our drive through the park.
 We were hindered by a now-defunct technology not unlike the limitations of film.
 The digital camera was one wherein you insert of floppy disk (as opposed to a memory card) to store the images.
 Each disk held 5-10 images, and we were limited to a finite number of disks.
 Also, the image quality is far inferior to either the film-captured images (Grand Canyon, Yosemite) that preceded, and the high-res digital images that would follow (Cuyahoga Valley, and presumably all others).
 The only quirk in this timeline would occur 2.5 years later when I took a film camera to Badlands National Park.)

-2 thoughts on “Shenandoah National Park
+2 responses to “Shenandoah National Park”

 Leave a Reply